FaazTechSolutions/Apps4xDocs-Docusaurus/my-website/docs/Package/Package.md

 # Package

-The Package feature in Apps4x is used to move metadata (like forms, entities, queries, etc.) from one environment to another—for example, from Development to Testing or Production.
+The Package feature in Apps4x is used to **move metadata (like forms, entities, queries, etc.)** from one environment to another—for example, **from Development to Testing or Production**.

 ## What It Does